 Notice that $\tk=1$ simplifies to $\fA_D\overline{u} = \overline{f}_D$.
 We enforce the Dirichlet BCs throughout the transformation: \be \hat{\Sigma}^{\tk} = \left(\prod_{i=1}^\tk x_i (x_i^2-1)\right) \Sigma^{\tk}, \ee and solve \eqref{eq:OperatorLaplace} for $\tk=1,\cdots,4$ and $\sigma = 1$ via TPINNs.
 In \Cref{fig:sol1} we represent $\text{diag}(\Sigma^\tk_\theta)$.
 In the same fashion, we represent the pointwise residual error in \Cref{fig:err1}.

-In \Cref{tab:OverviewPoisson1D}, we sum up the results for TPINNs.
+In \Cref{tab:OverviewPoisson1D}, we summarize the results for TPINNs.
 We remark that the training and test losses are increasing with $\tk$.
 Surprisingly, the error is low and remains stable with $\tk$.
-TPINNs provide a precise approximation with $N=4000$ training points, and almost identical neural networks (refer to $|\Theta|$).
-Yet, as was expected, the curse of dimensionality stems from the higher order derivatives, inducing a strong increase in training times, e.g.,~$5246.1$s., i.e.~$1$ hour and $27$ minutes for $\tk=4$.
-According to these results, TPINNs prove being an efficient and robust technique to approximate the statistical moments.
+TPINNs provide a precise approximation with $N=4000$ training points and almost identical neural networks (see $|\Theta|$).
+However, as expected, the curse of dimensionality stems from higher-order derivatives, inducing a strong increase in training times, e.g.,~$5246.1$s., i.e.~$1$ hour and $27$ minutes for $\tk=4$.
+According to these results, TPINNs prove to be an efficient and robust technique for approximating the statistical moments.
 TPINNs deliver a surprisingly precise approximation to the tensor equation.

 In the same fashion, we represent the results for MO-TPINNs in \Cref{tab:OverviewPoisson1DMO}.
 Here, the method shows controlled computational cost, at the expense of adding more terms to the function loss, and learning extra variables.
-We observe that the training times remain stable with $\tk$.
-However, acknowledge that the losses and error grow with $\tk$.
+We observe that training times remain stable with $\tk$.
+However, acknowledge that losses and errors grow with $\tk$.
 For $\tk=4$, MO-TPINNs yield a relative error of $23,4\%$.
 Notice in \eqref{fig:sol1} that MO-TPINNs fail at representing accurately the diagonal terms.